-We provide motorcycles and helmets for your convenience.
+We provide motorcycles for your convenience.
 In order to receive your course completion card, you must attend all classroom and range sessions and pass a knowledge and skill test.

 Please arrive 15 minutes early.
 You must be on time for all classes to continue the course.
 Bring snacks; lunch, if desired (you’ll have 1 hour*), and beverages.
 Water will be available. (*PM range classes that start at noon on Saturday will not have a 1 hour lunch break).
 Course end times are approximate and may vary due to weather or other circumstances.
 You must come prepared to ride with the following riding gear (no exceptions!):

 For students who choose to use personally owned motorcycles, be aware you may only use motorcycles/scooters that are 400cc or less.
 For students who choose not to use a personally owned motorcycle, motorcycles and helmets are provided for Basic Rider Training.
 All personally owned motorcycles/scooters must be street legal and in safe operating condition.
 The Instructor will inspect your vehicle to ensure compliance.
 A Pre-Ride Inspection Checklist is available to help you prepare for the class.
 While the Instructor will not check all items, the Pre-Ride Inspection Checklist is an excellent tool to ensure your vehicle is in safe operating condition.
 Straight pipes or excessively loud bikes are NOT allowed and will be determined appropriate at the discretion of the Instructor.

 You must bring current proof of insurance and ownership/current registration for the motorcycle/scooter used in training.
 If the registration and/or insurance are not in your name, you must bring written permission from the owner allowing you to use the vehicle during the class.